s0ders/akira.sh/content/posts/channel-patterns.md

 }
 ```

-This pattern is more of a "goroutine" and concurrency pattern but you will find yourself working with context very often when dealing with channels.
+This pattern is more of a "goroutine" and concurrency pattern but you will find yourself working with contexts very often when dealing with channels which is why I included it.

-**Tip**: if you are unsure what type of context to use, use `context.TODO()` which conveys the meaning of an unknown context at current time instead of `context.Background()`.
+**Tip**: if you are unsure what type of context to pass on, use `context.TODO()` which conveys the meaning of an unknown context at current time instead of `context.Background()`.